Sneakad/Storz/README.md

 - Complete ownership of the data
 - User friendly interface
 - Fast, Reliable and Secure
-- Built on Modern and Well-used Technologies like React, IPFS, MongoDB & NodeJS
+- Built on Modern and Well-used Technologies like React, IPFS,Fluence Protocol, MongoDB & NodeJS